 If, on the other hand, you choose to take it after working out, then what you’ll be able to take advantage of is its muscle repair and rebuilding capabilities.

-Mix it with water or with your regular protein shake to really ramp up its effectiveness.
+Mix it with water or with your regular protein shake to make it effective and enjoyable.

-As you plow through your workout and hit one new personal best after another, you'll finally understand what all the creatine hoopla is about.
-This particular powder has been lab tested for purity and is 100% vegan-friendly.
+As you make it through your workout, you'll finally understand what all the creatine hoopla is about.
+Aside from being 100% vegan-friendly, this particular creatine powder has been lab tested for purity.

-Their CreaPure powder is a pure monohydrate creatine for vegans and is claimed to be equal in purity to any other on the market.
+Their CreaPure creatine powder is a pure creatine monohydrate for vegans and is claimed to be equal in purity to any other on the market.

-As with the BulkSupplements, this comes ready to mix with your protein shake, juice or any other beverage.
-It’s also most effective when taken just a few minutes before you begin a strenuous workout.
+Like the BulkSupplements, this comes ready to mix with your protein shake, juice, or any other beverage.
+We noted through our research that this supplement is effective when taken just a few minutes before you begin a strenuous workout.

 But for thicker beverages like protein shakes, OJ and the like, then you’re not likely to notice a difference.
-ON Creatine Powder is 100% vegan-friendly and is sure to help you achieve a higher level of strength and fitness than you thought possible.
+It is also 100% vegan-friendly and is sure to help you achieve a higher level of strength and fitness.